Selected Works

 Your name in gum, 2013

-a collaboration between Perceptor and Navid Nuur.
-Photography by Jhoeko
+a collaboration between Perceptor and Navid Nuur

 ‘One day, I had to go to the dentist to get my teeth checked.
 Anyway, while I was there, the dentist told me that you can feel a hundred times more detail with your mouth than with your hands.